PlanTL-GOB-ES/SPACCC_Sentence-Splitter/README.md

 ## Directory structure
 <pre>
 exec/
   An executable file that can be used to apply the sentence splitter to your documents.
-You can find the notes about its execution below in section "_USAGE".
+  You can find the notes about its execution below in section "Usage".

 gold_standard/
   The clinical cases used as gold standard to evaluate the model's performance.

 model/
-  The sentence splitting model, a binary file.
+  The sentence splitting model, "es-sentence-splitter-model-spaccc.bin", a binary file.

 src/
   The source code to create the model (CreateModelSS.java) and evaluate it (EvaluateModelSS.java).